Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 CW - Fixed a couple of repo erros and merge conflicts, and then added some more methods for moves HW - Started testing with new setup; internet cut out for a while so progress was limited

+### 5/25/23

+CW - Unsuccesful testing of moves, pokedex, and pokedex followed by debugging, followed by succesful tests HW - Untangling merge conflicts, followed by map work; added a mapmaker file but still need actual programming and scrolling function